 July – Hong Kong, China, Vietnam, and Thailand.

-Me and the boss love Hong Kong!
-This place is so baller– $3 noodles in the shadows of huge skyscrapers.
+Me and the boss love Hong Kong! $3 noodles in the shadows of huge skyscrapers.
 Ian had our HK trip well planned out– we spent two full days pounding the pavement, meeting with a variety of financial consultants, accountants, and bankers.
 Not exactly my idea of fun, but we got to stop for plenty of noodles and managed to do some people watching at Hong Kong’s wonderful bars in the evenings.
 While we were doing all this, we were waiting for our China visas to be finalized.
 We were over-due for a few factory visits.

 Ugh, gotta say I’m not the biggest fan of going to China anymore.
 The trip was 100% worth it, but only to hang out with Matt and Jamon from HighCappin’ who were super generous and showed us a fantastic time (Matt and Jamon also came to our next TMBA event to present on manufacturing, and also were attendees at our DCBKK event.
 Thanks guys!)